bazelbuild/bazel-blog/_posts/2022-07-11-Bazel-IntelliJ-Update.md

 As co-maintainer, the JetBrains team reviews and merges contributions, collaborates on the roadmap, and monitors the CI pipeline, including the overall health of the [plugin’s Github repo](https://github.com/bazelbuild/intellij).
 This new maintenance structure enables faster review and merger of developer requests — such as support for Scala — and support for more contributions to and iteration of the plugin.

   We welcome you to join the discussion!
-Discuss your feature request ideas and contributions by joining the [Bazel-Intellij plugin Google Group](https://groups.google.com/g/intellij-bazel-plugin) or contacting the [Bazel Product team](mailto:[bazel-discuss@googlegroups.com]).
+Discuss your feature request ideas and contributions by joining the [Bazel-Intellij plugin Slack channel](https://bazelbuild.slack.com/archives/C025SBYFC4E) or contacting the [Bazel Product team](mailto:bazel-discuss@googlegroups.com).

 *Copyright © 2022 JetBrains s.r.o.
 JetBrains and IntelliJ are registered trademarks of JetBrains s.r.o.